Published in January 2024

 Who can complain?

-Anyone who receives, requests or is directly affected by our services, or a service contracted or commissioned by us, can make a complaint to us.
-This includes the representative of someone who is dissatisfied with our service (for example, a relative, friend, advocate or adviser).
+Anyone who receives, requests or is directly affected by our services, or a service that we contracted or commissioned, can make a complaint to us.
+This includes the representative of someone who is unhappy with our service (for example, a relative, friend, advocate or adviser).
 If you are making a complaint on someone else’s behalf, you will normally need their written consent.
-Please read the section Getting help to make your complaint
+Read the section about getting help to make your complaint.

 Vexatious complaints

 Sometimes customers make vexatious complaints.
-This means they perist unreasonably with their complaints or make complaints to make life difficult for the council rather than resolving a grievance.
+This means they persist unreasonably with their complaints or make complaints to make life difficult for us rather than resolving a complaint.

 For example, this could involve making serial complaints about different matters or continuing to raise the same or similar matters.
-The frequency of their contact with the council can hamper the consideration of their complaints and officers' ability to provide a quality service.
+The frequency of their contact with us can slow down how we consider their complaints and our officers' ability to provide a quality service.

-The council believes it is important to distinguish between people who make different complaints because they genuinely believe things have gone wrong and people who are simply being difficult.
-Each complaint must be considered and a decision made as to whether it is genuine or vexatious.
+We believe it is important to distinguish between people who make different complaints because they genuinely believe things have gone wrong and people who are simply being difficult.
+We consider each complaint and decide whether it is genuine or vexatious.

 Responsibilities of complainants

-• provide accurate details and supporting correspondence or other relevant supporting evidence
+- Provide accurate details and supporting correspondence or other related supporting evidence.

-• treat our staff with good manners, politeness and civility at all times
+- Treat our staff with good manners, politeness and civility always.

 How do I complain?